olxbr/BarterDude/README.md

 pip install barterdude
 ```

-if you want Prometheus integration
+if you want Prometheus integration, run the command:

 ```sh
 pip install barterdude[prometheus] # or pip install barterdude[all]